 In Blueprint Denver, street types work together with the future place to evaluate the appropriateness of the intensity of the adjacent development (p.
 67).
-Blueprint Denver classifies South High Street as Local or Undesignated Future Street Type, which are designated as "can vary in their land uses and are found in all neighborhood contexts.
-They are most often characterized by residential uses" (p.
-161).
-The proposed U-SU-B1 district is consistent with this description because it allows for primarily residential uses.
+Blueprint Denver classifies South Washington Street as Residential Collector Future Street Type.
+As described in Blueprint Denver, Collector Streets "collect movement from local streets and convey it to arterial streets." (p.
+155).
+Additionally, Residential Street Types include "Primarily residential uses, but may also include schools, civic uses, parks, small retail nodes and other similar uses.
+Buildings on residential streets usually have a modest setback.
+The depth of the setback varies by neighborhood context" (p.161) The proposed U-SU-B1, UO-3 district is consistent with this description because it allows for primarily residential uses.